berfubuyukoz/fashion_mnist_task/README.md

 ---

+_Outputs of the best scoring model can be found under_ **outfiles/cnn2_model_out**. _You can see: model summary, score table, confusion matrix, and model training history as separate files._

+---

 This is the Dockerfile for a program which trains a Neural Network model that classifies Fashion-MNIST data.
 Use this Dockerfile to create image that has an Ipython Notebook code.